10 Ways to Be Vegan: The Options for Veganism

 Vegan Extremes

 Tires, for example, have animal products in them.
-You can choose not to have a car, but does that mean you won’t ride in any vehicle that has tires?
+You can choose not to have a car, but does that mean you won’t ride in any vehicle with tires?
 It’s hard to imagine most people making that choice.

-I’m not actually arguing against becoming a vegan.
-What I am suggesting, though is that it’s nearly impossible for most of us to be 100% vegan.
-So that’s why these 10 Ways to Be Vegan came to mind.
+I’m not arguing against becoming a vegan.
+What I am suggesting, though, is that it’s nearly impossible for most of us to be an extreme vegan.
+So that’s why I decided to explore these 10 types of vegans concept.

 There are many ways you can slice and dice a vegan lifestyle, but here are 10 Ways to Be Vegan that I’m sharing with you today: